Best used hybrid cars 2024

 7. Kia Niro (Mk1)

 The Kia Niro is related to the Hyundai Ioniq.
 Both were available in fully-electric form as well as PHEV and traditional hybrid models.
 It's the latter we're looking at here for the Niro, which has a 1.6-litre engine and a small electric motor.
-Notably, it uses a dual-clutch automatic gearbox instead of a CVT, which means it's more refined than models such as the Prius when you're accelerating.
+Notably, it uses a dual-clutch automatic gearbox instead of a CVT, which means it's more refined than rivals such as the Prius when you're accelerating.

 It's not quite as smooth, comfortable or quiet as the Toyota in general driving, though.
 The Niro has looks on its side, as SUV fans will like its high-sided appearance.
 It's relatively practical as a result too, with a 382-litre boot capacity.